-And whether exercise will increase your hunger and cause you to cheat on our fast?
-Or whether the time of day that you exercise will make a difference?
+And if exercise will increase your hunger and cause you to cheat on your fast?
+Or whether the time of day that you work out will make a difference?

 If you watched the documentary ‘Eat, Fast and Live Longer’, Krista Varady was interviewed about her study where the participants fasted every second day (Alternate Day Fasting or ADF) by only eating 25% of their daily calorie needs on their fasting days (similar to the 5:2 method).

-She found that the subjects did not overcompensate for these calories by overeating on their non-fasting days which resulted in successful weight loss.
+She found that the subjects did not overcompensate for these calories by overeating on their non-fasting days so they managed to lose weight successfully.
 And in this study they looked at ADF again but added exercise into the mix, to see what happens.

 They split 64 men and women into four groups:

-- One did ADF (Alternate Day Fasting) as well as exercise
+- One fasted as well (ADF) as well doing exercise

 - One group only did exercise